FOR IMMEDIATE RELEASE

 About Make-A-Wish Iowa: Make-A-Wish® Iowa creates life-changing wishes for children with critical illnesses.
-We are on a quest to bring every eligible child's wish to life, because a wish is an integral part of a child's treatment journey.
-Research shows children who have wishes granted can build the physical and emotional strength they need to fight a critical illness.
-Headquartered in Phoenix, Arizona, Make-A-Wish is the world's leading children's wish-granting organization, serving children in every community in the United States and in 50 countries worldwide.
-Together, generous donors, supporters, staff and 33,000 volunteers across the U.S., grant a wish every 34 minutes, on average, somewhere in the country.
-Since 1980, Make-A-Wish has granted more than 285,000 wishes to children in the U.S. and its territories; more than 15,600 in 2018 alone.
+We seek to bring every eligible child's wish to life because a wish is an integral part of a child's treatment journey.
+Research shows children who have wishes granted can build the physical and emotional strength they need to fight their illness.
+Headquartered in Phoenix, Arizona, Make-A-Wish is the world’s leading children’s wish-granting organization, serving children in every community in the United States and more than 50 countries worldwide.
+Together, generous donors, supporters, staff and more than 34,000 volunteers across the U.S., grant a wish every 33 minutes, on average, somewhere in the country.
+Since 1980, Make-A-Wish has granted more than 330,000 wishes to children in the U.S. and its territories; more than 15,800 in 2019 alone.
 For more information about Make-A-Wish Iowa, visit iowa.wish.org.